dropwizard/dropwizard/docs/source/manual/internals.rst

 	  bootstrap.addCommand(new CheckCommand<>(this));

 	  initialize(bootstrap); // -- implemented by you; it should call:
-		// 1. add bundles
+		// 1. add bundles (typically being used)
-		// 2. add commands
+		// 2. add commands (if any)

-	  // be called after initialize to give option to set a custom metric registry bootstrap.registerMetrics(); // start tracking some default jvm params…
+	  // Should be called after `initialize` to give an opportunity to set a custom metric registry bootstrap.registerMetrics(); // start tracking some default jvm params…

 	  // for each cmd, configure parser w/ cmd